-During the 2020 COVID‐19 pandemic – often after a long night shift as a City of Halifax firefighter and first responder – Ali regularly loads donated groceries into his car and delivers them to a half‐dozen neighbourhood families in need.
+In 2020, during the COVID‐19 pandemic – often after a long night shift as a City of Halifax firefighter and first responder – Ali regularly loaded donated groceries into his car and delivered them to a half‐dozen neighbourhood families in need.

 He also became a home‐school teacher and buddy to his two youngest boys, spending time playing in the wild area behind their home.
 Thankfully, the pandemic made his firefighter shifts a little easier as accidents and fires significantly decreased with people staying at home.
 And for that he is grateful.